fetchai/uAgents/docs/remote-agents.md

 ## Bob

-In a different script, we will define agent bob with just a message handler to print out alice message and respond to her afterward.
+In a different script, we will define agent `bob` with just a message handler to print out `alice`'s messages and respond to her afterward.

 ```python
 from uagents.setup import fund_agent_if_low